mgreenj/mgreenj.github.io/_posts/2024-03-30-public-key-cryptography.md

 - Step 6: Both User K and U have a shared secret and turn it into a symmetric key
     - An example would be SHA256(shared_key) and using some agreed upon length `l`.

-Diffie-Hellman depends on the difficulty of the Discrete Logaraithm Problem (DLP), which is
+- Diffie-Hellman depends on the difficulty of the Discrete Logaraithm Problem (DLP), which is
     - Given A = g<sup>a</sup> (mod p), it is computationally hard to calculate `a` knowing only `A`, `g`, and `p`.

-Additoinal Reading:
+##### Additoinal Reading

-You may want to do some additional reading; here are a few topics to consider
+- You may want to do some additional reading; here are a few topics to consider
     - Miller-Rabin Primality Test
     - Eliptic Curves & Eliptic Curve Diffie-Hellman
     - Modular Exponentiation `Very Important`